IRB Guidance: Data Release Agreements

 IRB Requirements for Data Release Agreements

 UW’s Office of Research and Sponsored Programs (RSP) serves as a campus signatory for Data Release Agreements.
-Data Release Agreements must be routed through RSP or other signatory for final sign-off and approval.
+Data Release Agreements must be routed through RSP* or through another signatory for final sign-off and approval.
 Signatories are charged with reviewing the agreements and signing on behalf of the institution, ensuring compliance with appropriate policies and regulations.

 For human subjects research purposes, only official campus signatories are authorized to enter into contractual agreements, including Data Release Agreements, on behalf of the university.
-Researchers are not authorized to sign (including electronic signature) Data Release Agreements on behalf of the institution.
+Researchers are NOT authorized to sign (including electronic signature) Data Release Agreements on behalf of the institution.
 Data Release Agreements should not be signed by university faculty or staff members.

 - It is important for researchers to read the terms of a Data Release Agreement before forwarding it to a signatory for review and approval.
 It is the researcher’s responsibility to understand and follow the terms of the agreement and to only use data for purposes specified.
 Campus signatories assume that a researcher who transmits a Data Release Agreement has read and agrees to conform to those terms, whether or not the researcher’s signature is required (in addition to campus signatory) on the agreement itself.